lautarodragan/jolteon/README.md

 All keys are optional.

+> [!NOTE]
+> Currently, there is no way to re-scan metadata after something is added to the library.
+> If you change something in the `.jolt` file, you'll need to remove the tracks / albums
+> from the library and re-add them for the changes to be picked up.

 ### Other Features

 - A clock on the top bar.
 Can be turned off via configuration.